 Save as Project Template.
-To save your current project as a project template, choose specify the category in which the template should appear and its name.
+To save your current project as a project template, choose File ➤ Save As Project Template, which shows a simple dialog in which you can specify the category in which the template should appear and its name.
 If you save a template with the same name as an existing factory-supplied template in the same category, your template will take precedence over the factory template.